msawczyn/EFDesigner/docs/Properties.md

 public foo: string = "some value"
 ```

-(note that making a property optional and giving it a initial value is possible, but has limited
+*(note that, while making a property optional and giving it a initial value is possible, it has limited
-use cases)
+use cases)*

 To add an identity property: